REGoth-project/REGoth-bs/README.md

 # Download

-While there has not been an official release yet, you can nightly builds for Windows.
+While there has not been an official release yet, you can download nightly builds for Windows.

 <p align="center">
   <b>